This post may contain affiliate links. Please read my disclosure policy.

 - Use a large sharp knife to slice off the top and root end.

 - Stand the celery root with one cut side down and remove the outer skin with the knife by slicing all around perpendicular to the cutting board.

 - Squeeze a little lemon juice over the celery root to keep it from going brown, then slice it very thinly.
-Stack the slices and slice to make matchsticks.
+Stack the slices and slice into 1/8-inch wide matchsticks.

 - Slice the pomegranate in half through the equator.

-- Turn each half cut side-down over a bowl; smack it sharply with the back of wooden spoon – the seeds will fall out into the bowl.
+- Turn each half cut side-down over a bowl and smack it sharply with the back of wooden spoon – most of the seeds will fall out into the bowl.

 - Grated zest and juice from 1 lemon

 - 2 tablespoons (60 g) crème fraiche or sour cream